-TUOBA - PLEH - YCILOP YCAVIRP - SNOITULOS SSENISUB - SMARGORP GNISITREVDA uncommon for company names, product names, technical terms, and so on.
+TUOBA - PLEH - YCILOP YCAVIRP - SNOITULOS SSENISUB - SMARGORP GNISITREVDA

+However, suppose that in the translation, there remain some LTR characters.
+This is not uncommon for company names, product names, technical terms, and so on.
 If one of the separators is bounded on both sides by LTR characters, then the result will be badly jumbled.
 For example, suppose that "programs" in the first term and "business" in the second were left in English.
 Then the result would be